-SWMPC will begin working with MDOT modelers to develop the necessary tools and data collectors to accurately reflect the changes in population, households, and employment numbers during the summer season.
+Begin working with MDOT and modelers to develop the necessary tools and data collectors to accurately reflect the changes in population, households, and employment numbers during the summer season.
 SWMPC will also begin to collect traffic count data on a series of roadways where they believe that seasonal traffic

-- Publicize to local transportation agencies the opportunity to obtain traffic counts through SWMPC. - Prepare quarterly progress reports. - Coordinate with MDOT on any new counting requests - Produce maps that highlight the changes in traffic flows throughout the calendar year.
+- Publicize to local transportation agencies the opportunity to obtain traffic counts through SWMPC. - Prepare quarterly progress reports. - Coordinate with MDOT on any new counting requests. - Produce maps that highlight the changes in traffic flows throughout the calendar year.

-- Perform requested local traffic counts, integrating these with counts requested for travel demand modeling and HPMS data. - Upload collected counts to a publicly available database and display on the SWMPC website. - Work toward housing and displaying MDOT, county road commission, and SWMPC traffic counts in a single location. - Organize and submit requested HPMS data to MDOT patterns change.
-In addition, a greater emphasis will be placed upon early communication with the Indiana DOT and the MPOs in northern Indiana to coordinate models and planning.
+- Perform requested local traffic counts, integrating these with counts requested for travel demand modeling and HPMS data. - Upload collected counts to a publicly available database and display on the SWMPC website. - Work toward housing and displaying MDOT, county road commission, and SWMPC traffic counts in a single location. - Organize and submit requested HPMS data to MDOT.